LimeChain/forta-bots/forta-scanner-node-software-updated/README.md

-# Large Tether Transfer Agent
+# FORTA Scanner Node Version Updated

 ## Description

-This agent detects transactions with large Tether transfers
+This agent detects when the FORTA Scanner node verion has been updated

 ## Supported Chains

-- Ethereum
+- Polygon
-- List any other chains this agent can support e.g. BSC

 ## Alerts

-Describe each of the type of alerts fired by this agent

-- FORTA-1
+- FORTA-SCANNER-NODE-UPDATED
-  - Fired when a transaction contains a Tether transfer over 10,000 USDT
+  - Fired when a transaction contains a ScannerNodeVersionUpdated event
-  - Severity is always set to "low" (mention any conditions where it could be something else)
+  - Severity is always set to "low"
-  - Type is always set to "info" (mention any conditions where it could be something else)
+  - Type is always set to "info"
-  - Mention any other type of metadata fields included with this alert
+  - Metadata fields:
+    - oldVersion
+    - newVersion

 ## Test Data

 The agent behaviour can be verified with the following transactions:

-- 0x3a0f757030beec55c22cbc545dd8a844cbbb2e6019461769e1bc3f3a95d10826 (15,000 USDT)
+- 0xccc0b5fbd3a45dee52ca0f27504bc2c9d0f96844bdff204d237f57388fcd72d5 (ScannerNodeVersionUpdated, Polygon)